HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Experiments

 \subsection{Implementation Details}

-All implementations were performed with PyTorch.
-We used the Adam optimizer \cite{kingma2017adam}, and each model was trained by annealing every 10th time starting from an initial learning rate of 10-4 to train the model with batch size of 32.
-Both our training and testing were performed on a server with an GPU RTX A5000 (24GB).
+We train on three publicly available datasets, FREIHAND\cite{zimmermann2019freihand}, DEXYCB\cite{chao2021dexycb}, and HO3D\cite{HOnnotate}, and the model was trained by annealing every 10th time starting from an initial learning rate of 10$^{-4}$ to train the model with batch size of 32.
+Our training and testing were performed on a server equipped with a GPU RTX A5000 (24GB).
 All other details will be provided in our code.
+In the FREIHAND, we report PA-MPJPE and PA-MPVPE and F-scores in $mm$.
+For DEXYCB, we report MPJPE and PA-MPJPE in $mm$.
+For HO3D, we report PA-MPJPE/MPVPE, AUC and F scores returned from the official evaluation server.